-Ringgold, a Republican, was the representative for Maryland's 4th congressional district from 1819 to 1821.
+Ringgold was the representative for Maryland’s 4th congressional district and was a Republican.
+He served from 1819 to 1821.

 From Apr 1810 to Mar 1821, Ringgold missed 328 of 1,024 roll call votes, which is 32.0%.
 This is much worse than the median of 14.1% among the lifetime records of representatives serving in Mar 1821.
 The chart below reports missed votes over time.